 Source: The Gleaner

 And just when it seems that the sky’s the limit when it comes to the expansion of LNG into many new sectors, we discover that LNG is poised to go beyond even that.
 Space launch company United Launch Alliance is working with Blue Origin, a privately-funded aerospace firm owned by Amazon.com founder Jeff Bezos, to develop a new rocket engine fueled by LNG.
-According to Bezos, the goal of the project is to develop technologies that enable human access to space at significantly lower cost.
+According to Bezos, the goal of the project is to develop technologies that enable human access to space at a significantly lower cost.
 Testing on the newly developed engine is currently in process, with first flights anticipated before 2020.

 Source: Blue Origin